 Getting a restful night’s sleep is a challenge

-Pain from cancer itself, fatigue and discomfort from chemotherapy, and medication side effects are a few of the things that make sleep elusive for survivors
+Pain from cancer itself, side effects of drugs (cancer and covid), fatigue and discomfort from chemotherapy, and medication side effects are a few of the things that make sleep elusive for survivors

 So whenever I come across a sleeping puppy that just seems to be able to drop off anywhere, I get very jealous!

 Not getting enough sleep weakens our immune system and can exacerbate symptoms or negative side effects.
 An increasing amount of research has found links between poor sleep and several cancers.
-Below is a copy of advice that came to me from America: I make use of the official US websites (details below) because I find their advice very user-friendly.
+Below is a copy of advice that came from an official US websites (details below); I find their advice very user-friendly., so frequently turn to them, rather than the ponderous NHS sites!

 Does lack of sleep cause cancer?